 10.6.3 Appeals

+Limited Grounds for Appeal.
+Grounds for an appeal are limited to: 1) a violation of University rules, regulations or policies or a state or federal law pertaining to the Postdoctoral Scholar’s relationship with the University that adversely affected the Postdoctoral Scholar; or 2) a specific act by the University that was arbitrary or capricious and adversely affected the Postdoctoral Scholar.
+Non-renewal of an appointment upon expiration of the term and termination of an appointment due to loss of funding are not appealable unless such acts fall within the above-described limitations.

 Appeal to the Graduate College Dean.
 Either party may appeal the decision of the reviewing party to the Dean of the Graduate College.
 Such appeals must be filed within ten (10) business days of meeting with the reviewing party.
 (If the Dean has already made a determination as provided under Step 2 above, the postdoctoral scholar may advance directly to “Appeal to the Provost” below.)
-The Dean shall respond in writing within thirty (30) business days of receiving the appeal, unless that is insufficient time to appropriately investigate and consider the substance of the grievance.
+The Dean shall respond in writing within thirty (30) business days of receiving the appeal, unless, in the opinion of the Graduate College Dean, that is insufficient time to appropriately investigate and consider the substance of the appeal.
 If additional time is needed, the Dean shall contact the parties (i.e., the Postdoctoral Scholar and the reviewing party) to provide a new date by which the decision shall be made.

-The Dean of the Graduate College will make a decision and inform all parties involved, including the Postdoctoral Scholar, department chair, and the faculty PI/supervisor.
+The Dean of the Graduate College will make a decision and inform all parties involved, including the Postdoctoral Scholar, Department Chair, and the faculty PI/Supervisor.

 Appeal to the Provost.
 Decisions of the Graduate College may be appealed by either party to the Office of the Senior Vice President and Provost (Provost).
 Such appeals must be filed within ten (10) business days of the Graduate College Dean issuing his/her decision.
-The Provost shall respond in writing within thirty (30) business days of the receiving the appeal, unless that is insufficient time to appropriately investigate and consider the substance of the grievance.
+The Provost shall respond in writing within thirty (30) business days of the receiving the appeal, unless, in the opinion of the Provost, that is insufficient time to appropriately investigate and consider the substance of the appeal.
 If additional time is needed, the Provost shall contact the parties to provide a new date by which the decision shall be made.

-The Provost will make the final institutional decision and inform all parties involved, including the Postdoctoral Scholar, Graduate College Dean, department chair, and faculty PI/supervisor.
+The Provost will make the final institutional decision and inform all parties involved, including the Postdoctoral Scholar, Graduate College Dean, Department Chair, and faculty PI/Supervisor.

 Further Appeal.
 Any further appeal may be made to the Board of Regents as provided per the Regents Policy Manual.

-10.6.4 Concerns / Complaints Involving Unlawful Discrimination and Harassment
+10.6.4 Complaints Involving Unlawful Discrimination and Harassment

 Iowa State University takes all claims of discrimination and harassment seriously.
 Concerns or complaints of this nature are addressed through a separate, existing policy.
 (See the Discrimination and Harassment Policy.)

-If a Postdoctoral Scholar feels that he/she has been discriminated against or harassed based on his/her race, color, age, religion, national origin, ethnicity, sexual orientation, gender identity, genetic information, sex, marital status, disability, or status as a U.S. veteran, the Postdoctoral Scholar should directly contact the University’s Office of Equal Opportunity (OEO).
+If a Postdoctoral Scholar feels that he/she has been discriminated against or harassed based on his/her protected class status (see Discrimination and Harassment Policy), the Postdoctoral Scholar should directly contact the University’s Office of Equal Opportunity (OEO).

 OEO has an internal complaint resolution process.
 OEO can investigate allegations of discrimination and harassment following its own formal or informal process.
 For more information about these options or for additional information regarding what may constitute unlawful discrimination or harassment, contact OEO.